 Blending the two indicators suggests that private real estate market values are probably going to be about flat for the next six to 12 months, according to Lachance.

-Meanwhile, Lachance said there are four segments of the REIT market that are attractively priced at this this time: manufactured homes, storage, apartments and malls.
+Meanwhile, Lachance said there are four segments of the REIT market that are attractively priced at this time: manufactured homes, storage, apartments and malls.

 “The mall business clearly is in a period where it has to reinvent itself,” Lachance said.
 He noted that the mall business is represented in the public market by class-A malls, which are likely to have the strongest performance in the long term.